AlbertoFDR/web-security-class/website/source/browser/browser.permissions.md

 The second type of attack I have in mind involves widgets with delegated permissions.
 Let’s imagine a very common widget from `bubuchat.com` that is embedded on thousands of pages, used by thousands of users every day.
 This widget, for certain functionalities, has delegated access to important permissions, such as `display-capture`.
 If an attacker is able to exploit this company and alter the widget, they would gain the ability to modify the code that has access to the permissions.
 In cases where the permission has not been granted yet, the attacker would only need to request the permission, because, as explained earlier, the prompt would display the website's name, not the widget’s.

-# Headerless Document Strikes Again
+# Local-Scheme Document Strikes Again

 As a final point, I'd like to mention a bypass I discovered due to a specification issue, which affects all Chromium-based browsers.
 Some of this, along with many other findings, may be published, if I'm lucky, in an academic paper.